-In November 2016, French astronaut, Thomas Pesquet, American Peggy Whitson and Russian Oleg Novitsky will blast off for a six-month stay on the International Space Station.
-Between now and then. they will undergo intensive psychological. physical and scientific training.
+In November 2016, French astronaut, Thomas Pesquet, Ameri-

+can Peggy Whitson and Russian Oleg Novitsky will blast

+off for a six-month stay on the International Space Station.

 This first film about Soyuz Mission MS-03 will follow our heroes through their long preparation, demonstrating how Thomas Pesquet, as all his predecessors, in particular Russians and Americans, embodies all that has been learned from the space adventure that has been building for more than fifty years.
-Through the life of this outstanding young astronaut, and the many experts who accompany him on this experience, we revisit the way in which the training of astronauts has progressed with the increasing number of manned flights and how they have gradually adapted to the evolution of knowledge.
+Through the life of this outstanding young astronaut, and the many experts who accompany they and will undergo scientific intentraining.

-CO.
+then.